How to verify the validity of SafeQod (formerly Ubiqod Key) token?

 Warning

-We recommend that you ensure the token is valid AND that the trackerName matches the serial number of the issuing Ubiqod Key.
+We recommend that you ensure the token is valid AND that the trackerName matches the serial number of the issuing SafeQod (formerly Ubiqod Key).

 If the token does not exist, the response will be (code 200):